towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 The bag now supports an additional item list for an extra 20 slots of space.
 Press START while in the bag menu to hot-swap the item list that populates the active bag.
 This also works in battle or when depositing items into the PC.
-But be mindful.
-Only the item list that is currently active is recognized by the game's systems.
+In general, the non-active item list gets recognized by the game's systems.
-For example, you cannot enter the Cinnabar Gym if the Secret Key is not in the active bag.
+For example, you can enter the Cinnabar Gym even if the Secret Key is in the non-active bag space.
-It's the same for Pokemon Stadium compatibility, only the bag list that was active when last saved is detected.
+For certain unique systems, like Pokemon Stadium compatibility, only the active bag list is detected.

 **Temporary Field Move Slots**
 When teaching a pokemon a field move outside of battle, such as with a HM, this feature becomes apparent.